GiovanniCardamone/fastify-autoroutes/README.md

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

+If you want to contribute remember to comment on an issue or pull request with:
+@all-contributors please add @jakebolam for infrastructure, tests and code

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->